 User Experience: Jungle Scout or AMZScout

 Now let’s take a peek at what sellers see when using Jungle Scout or AMZScout.
-Evaluating each platform’s interface isn’t just about looks—a better user experience means greater ease of use, too.
-Let’s compare Jungle Scout and AMZScout’s most similar feature: each offers a version of a product database for product research.
+Evaluating each platform’s interface isn’t just about looks — a better user experience means greater ease of use.
+Let’s compare Jungle Scout and AMZScout’s most similar feature: each offers a product database for product research.

 This feature also indicates a product’s seasonal sales trends, so users can ensure they invest in a product that sells well year-round, not just seasonally.